Set CPU Governor/Frequency using cpupower on Linux

 Verify Your Settings

-Use frequency-info to see details of your CPU driver and current frequency settings:
+Use frequency-info to see the details of your CPU driver and current frequency settings:

 analyzing CPU 0: